sparkfabrik/company-playbook/content/resources/role-iac-professional.md

 #### Advocacy

-You are the professional model for your colleagues.
+You are a professional model for your colleagues.
 You represent the company both inside and outside and are actively involved in the promotion of our culture.
 You are an antenna for the company, picking up information essential to validate and shape our overall strategy, of which you are an active and informed part.

 <span class='score only-print'>

 - [ ] **I still can't match the expectation** _(Why?
-Take a note!)_
+Take notes!)_
 - [ ] **I deliver what's expected**
 - [ ] **I exceed this expectation** _(Why?
-Take a note!)_
+Take notes!)_

 </span>

 #### Leadership

-You are an organizational model for you colleagues.
+You are an organizational model for your colleagues.
 You live by best practices and require and help others to meet your high standards.
 You do your best to lead by consensus, listening to your team, but you always remember they look at you as a guide.
 You protect your team and remove obstacles but keep them committed and fit to create value.

 <span class='score only-print'>

 - [ ] **I still can't match the expectation** _(Why?
-Take a note!)_
+Take notes!)_
 - [ ] **I deliver what's expected**
 - [ ] **I exceed this expectation** _(Why?
-Take a note!)_
+Take notes!)_

 </span>

 #### Decisiveness

 You take promptly decisions, even on partial data, perceiving the overall impacts on people, schedule and deliverables.
 You face challenges proactively, not waiting for others to solve problems for you.
-You handle difficult situations without losing your mind and help others enduring them.
+You handle difficult situations without losing your mind and help others endure them.

 <span class='score only-print'>

 - [ ] **I still can't match the expectation** _(Why?
-Take a note!)_
+Take notes!)_
 - [ ] **I deliver what's expected**
 - [ ] **I exceed this expectation** _(Why?
-Take a note!)_
+Take notes!)_

 </span>